AndroidJim/LBG-REST-API/README.md

 Alternatively, we could "black box" system test by using the front end to create a new product and reading the page to confirm the new product has been created.

+### User Acceptance Testing

+An example of a User Acceceptance Test is that the product can be created from the UI as a user.

+"As a" user
+"When" I enter a product id into the update field "and" enter new information
+"I Want" to be able to see that the product has been updated

+GIVEN that a user can access the front-end of the API WHEN they enter a valid id into the update field
+AND they enter a name
+AND they enter a description
+AND they enter a price
+AND they click on the PUT button
+THEN the updated product is visible on the page.

 }
 ---